paul-hammant/jfk/pages/index.md

 timeline-json: jfk-presidency.json
 ---

 Events in the Presidency of the 35th president of the United States, John Fitzgerald Kennedy (JFK).
+[Link to death here - TODO], [link to life up to presidential run here - TODO]